axem-solutions/dem/docs/development_environments.md

 which can be run in a container.
 The idea is to build the tools from a Development Environment into their own images, so they can run isolatedly.

-Tool images can be put into a storage called a registry.
-The registry can store the images, so they don't take up space.
-Images from a registry can be easily shared with others, which helps to ensure that everybody working on the same project uses the exact same tools.
+## Registry

+A registry can serve as a storage for tool images, where they can be kept without occupying space on the developer's computer.
+This storage enables convenient sharing of images with others, ensuring uniform tool usage among all collaborators on the same project.
+When an image is uploaded to a registry, it initiates the creation of a repository.
+This repository is responsible for keeping track of the various versions of the image.

 !!!
 Note

     An image repository stores the different versions of the same image.
     An image registry is a collection of image repositories.

 The DEM also uses registries in the background to store the tool images.
 To list the currently